blasmith223/splunkies/READme.md

 ## Splunk Enterprise version 9.1.2

-## Utilized to ingest, aggregate, and analyze all data present in the Wiindows ecosystem
+## Utilized to ingest, aggregate, and analyze all data present in the Windows ecosystem